P-p-H-d/mlib/README.md

 ##### M\_A1\_OPLIST

-Default oplist for a array of size 1 of a structure C type without any init & clear prerequisites.
+Default oplist for an array of size 1 of a structure C type without any init & clear prerequisites.

 ##### M\_EMPTY\_OPLIST